styounessi/Sentiment_and_Spotify/README.md

 # Album Sentiment & Spotify Audio Features
-Measuring the qualities of an album using Spotify Track Audio Features plus lyrical sentiment analysis via RoBERTa.
+Measuring the emotional qualities of an album using Spotify Track Audio Features plus lyrical sentiment analysis via RoBERTa.
 The data is gathered, pre-processed, run through the model, and merged in a .py file while the Jupyter Notebook contains a presentable summary with visualizations.

 ## Requirements